-All public records maintained by the City are available for public inspection and copying unless a specific exemption or other statute applies.
+All public records maintained by the City are available for public inspection and copying unless they are specifically exempt or prohibited from disclosure by applicable state and federal laws.

-The Public Records Act, Ch.
-42.56 RCW, provides that a number of document types and information are prohibited from being disclosed or are exempt from public inspection and copying.
-The Washington State Attorney General's Office Sunshine Committee maintains an up to date and complete list of current exemptions and prohibitions on their website at. https://www.atg.wa.gov/sunshine-committee.
+- a.
+The Public Records Act, RCW 42.56, provides that a number of document types and information are prohibited from being disclosed or are exempt from public inspection and copying.
+The Municipal Research and Services Center maintains an up-to-date list of current exemptions and prohibitions on their website at www.mrsc.org.
+The document can be downloaded here. - b.
+The City's failure to list an exemption shall not affect the effectiveness of the exemption.